Revised in 2021 from an original blog post from 2013

 - The development cycle can be incredibly quick – we’ve had a project commissioned on the Monday and delivered it by the Friday, for example, and even faster timescales are possible.

 - All modern themes are ‘responsive’, which means that your WordPress website will automatically scale to fit beautifully on mobile devices and tablets.
 So you won’t need to build a completely separate site to support the increasing amounts of mobile users.

 Practicing what we preach

 As well as the website you are looking at now, we also operate Expats France.
 This is also a WordPress website, and is essentially a blogging site for Brittany and Pays de la Loire articles for English speakers in France.

 We have built, manage, and host many WordPress websites, so we can get involved with as much or as little of your development as you like.

-We think WordPress is a great platform, and will continue to advocate it’s use.
-The team at Automattic (the makers of WordPress) are committed to constantly bringing out new versions of the software (which is easy to upgrade) to make it more powerful and safe from hackers.
+We think WordPress is a great platform and will continue to advocate its use.
+The team at Automattic (the makers of WordPress) is committed to constantly bringing out new versions of the software (which is easy to upgrade) to make it more powerful and safe from hackers.

 If your website is in need of a refresh, or a complete overhaul, why not ask your developers about WordPress?